wantee/blog/_posts/2015-03-24-knowledge-embedding.markdown

 ### Continuous Bag-of-Words(CBOW) Model

 There are two type of log-linear models, first one is the bag-of-words model.
 As the name showed, it don't consider the order of the words in history.
-The architecture is the same with NNLM, except that the hidden layer is removed and the projection layer is shared for all words (not just the projection matrix), as shown in the figure {% comment %} FOR-LATEX (\autoref{fig:cbow}) {% endcomment %}
+The architecture is the same with NNLM, except that the hidden layer is removed and the projection layer is shared for all words (not just the projection matrix), as shown in the figure {{ 'fig:cbow' | latex:autoref }},

 {% img center /assets/images/posts/cbow.png "fig:cbow" title:"Architecture of CBOW" %}